 In both fiction and non-fiction projects, there are many aspects of the art and science of writing that can go unnoticed in the creative phase of composition.
 I heartily concur with the idea that as writers we need to focus initially on capturing our inspirational thoughts prior to addressing details of the editorial process.
 Nevertheless, it is good to have the overall design of a literary project on the edge of our consciousness whenever putting pen to paper.
 And, when we do don our editorial caps, writers need to be cognizant that that work empowers the words already set down.
 Regardless of the target market, readers have expectations, and the skills of a wordsmith determine whether those expectations will be met.

-During the publication of the anthology Under Sonoran Skies, Prose and Poetry of the High Desert, I was pleased to receive positive critical attention for my comprehensive index.
+During the publication of the anthology Under Sonoran Skies, Prose and Poetry of the High Desert, I was pleased to receive positive mention in an review for my comprehensive index.
 As the artistic director for the project, part of my authoring strategies was to ensure that future as well as current readers would find the work user-friendly, as well as an enjoyable read.
 Despite my vision, some of my five co-authors have been less than enthusiastic about the value of indexing.
 In fact, one of them was involved in another anthology for which an index was deemed irrelevant since including one would have reduced the number of pieces from one of the book’s prolific authors.

 Significance of The Lack of an Index